kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

 	You are convinced that a different impeller (mixing blade) shape for your tank will lead to faster, i.e. shorter, mixing times.
-The choices are either an axial blade or a radial blade.
+The choices are either an axial blade or a radial blade, as shown in this figure `from Wikipedia <https://en.wikipedia.org/wiki/Impeller>`_.

 	..	figure:: ../figures/univariate/Mixing_-_flusso_assiale_e_radiale.jpg
 		:align: center
 		:scale: 40
 		:width: 800px
 		:alt: fake width

-		Axial and radial blades; figure `from Wikipedia <https://en.wikipedia.org/wiki/Impeller>`__

 	Before obtaining approval to run some experiments, your team wants you to explain how you will interpret the experimental data.
 Your reply is that you will calculate the average mixing time from each blade type and then calculate a confidence interval for the difference.
 A team member asks you what the following 95% confidence intervals would mean: